 Google addresses any privacy concerns right up front, making it clear that you’re always in control of sharing your location.
 The company has also put various safeguards in place to prevent you from forgetting.
 However, this is unlikely to appease privacy advocates.

 This ability to track locations in real-time—one of several ways Google can track you—means Google Maps is turning The Marauder’s Map into a reality.
 For the uninitiated among you, The Marauder’s Map is a magical document from Harry Potter which tracks the movements of everybody in the grounds of Hogwarts.
 Evanesco!

 Google is rolling out location sharing in Google Maps as we speak, so even if you don’t yet have access to the feature, be assured you will do soon enough.
-Don’t forget about other Android apps that use your location in neat ways either.
+In addition to Google Maps, take a look at even more Android apps for finding your friends with GPS.